 - Honey Trap: Felix Cortez seduces Moira Wolfe (the unmarried middle-aged secretary of FBI Director Emil Jacobs) and extracts sensitive information about the FBI from her.

 - Incurable Cough of Death: Admiral Greer, we hardly knew ye.

 - Infant Immortality: Averted.
 When the airstrike is called in on the cartel, children are seen playing in the strike zone seconds before the bomb hits.
 Later on the President of the United States reacts with horror when he sees news footage of child's body being removed from the area.

 - Ironic Echo Cut: "What the hell is this..."

-- Literary Allusion Title: the "Clear and present danger" clause in law.
+- Literary Allusion Title: The "Clear and present danger" doctrine in law.
 Title Dropped.
 Interestingly, it is related to the First Amendment freedom of speech provision and has little, if any, relevance to the plot.

 - Mood Whiplash: When one drug lord shows up in an outlandish big-wheel truck, everyone's giggling at it including the sniper team painting it for a laser-guided missile.
 But then Chavez notices there are kids playing within the blast radius...

 - My Card: Jack Ryan has some business cards done up showing that he's the acting CIA Deputy Director of Intelligence, which comes in handy on a couple of occasions, like turning up to see Columbia's most powerful drug lord without an appointment or buying a $2 million helicopter.